 Although our architectural account of spatial cognition shows promise, there are clear limitations that we should address in future work.
-One drawback lies in the impoverished representation for objects, which is constrained to simple parametric shapes like circles and lines.
-We could extend these to polygons for two dimensions and to polyhedra for three, encoding entities as collections of vertices and edges or surfaces, then computing distances and angles to them.
+One drawback lies in the impoverished representation for objects, which is currently constrained to simple parametric shapes like circles and lines.
+We could extend these to polygons for two dimensions and to polyhedra for three, encoding entities as collections of vertices and edges or surfaces.
 Generalized cylinders (Binford, 1971) and non-uniform rational basis splines (Piegl, 1991) are alternatives that encode continuous object surfaces.
-We must also describe complex objects with multiple components, which requires some way to specify the latter's spatial relations.
-One promising candidate is the Region Connection Calculus (Cohn et al., 1997), which provides a set of qualitatively different relations among shapes, although we may need to augment them with quantitative descriptors.
-This would let the architecture move beyond stating that the agent is 'at' a point-like place to a greater or lesser degree and describe its relation to the place's boundaries.
+We must also describe complex objects with multiple components, which requires some way to describe the latter's spatial relations.
+One promising candidate is the Region Connection Calculus (Cohn et al., 1997), which provides a set of qualitatively different relations among shapes, although we may need to augment it with quantitative descriptors.

 Another limitation is that our place definitions require precisely two reference objects, but human places clearly involve richer descriptions.
 One reason is that only some references are visible at a time, but there may also be variation in their locations.
 Future versions of PUG should not only support place concepts with a greater number of landmarks, but also alter processing to take advantage of them.
 The simplest change would use each pair of visible entities to calculate the agent's distance and angle to a virtual object, then take their means, which would be useful with noisy sensors.
 However, there are $\binom{n}{2}$ for n references, so a more realistic approach would average a sample of such pairs.
-Another complication occurs when landmarks have shifted, in which case the system might find a subset of estimates that agree and ignore the anomalies.
-More generally, we should extend the framework to support places with many objects, some of whose positions vary, as occurs in manipulation tasks for cluttered spaces.
+Another complication occurs when landmarks have moved, in which case the system might find a subset of estimates that agree and ignore the anomalies.

 In addition, we should extend our treatment of spatial cognition to dynamic settings in which entities besides the agent move.
 For example, a PUG vehicle that is driving on a road might define a place that is five units from the right shoulder and 20 units behind the vehicle ahead of it, regardless of the latter's speed.

 The current architecture can already handle such scenarios, but it cannot define a place at which the robot's path will intersect the trajectory of another object, such as a flying ball.
 Given processes that describe an object's movement, it can predict both trajectories, but identifying their intersection point requires more sophisticated reasoning.
 One can also imagine defining a 'place' that is a particular point in space time and specifying skills that let the agent rendezvous with it, or even designating a trajectory with specific start and end times that the agent's movements should follow.